Crypter20/Django-based-application/README.md

 # Django-based-application
-Pizza ordering app
+- Pizza ordering app.
-Properly structured PostgreSQL database for appropriate functioning of the application.
+- Created properly structured PostgreSQL database for appropriate functioning of the application.